 Four of my earliest pages show this.
 The first two swirl and sweep across the page - all planned over two nine panel layouts [fig.1].

 The images break out of the panels, they weave and overlap to convey the disorientation of my diagnosis.
 The source of the composition is the exploding structure underneath, the foundation crumbling across the pages.
 As well as disorientating I think the pages show the fragility of these memories - the way that so much happens so quickly that it doesn’t have time to settle, to lie.
 Instead it remains as echoes, something you feel you should recognise, but can’t quite grasp.
 Pages 8 and 9 show another approach [fig.2]:

 [fig.2] Diabetes: Year One; page 8&9.

-Here the panels allow time to focus on each moment, and collectively build up a sense of the inspect of each of them.
+Here the panels allow time to focus on each moment, and collectively build up a sense of the impact of each of them.
 The physical mechanics of the process, along with the repetition of sound try to build up what I think of as the weight of the situation.
 The way the emotion, philosophy and psychology of being human imbue the physics acts with a significance that is more than the doing of the act.

 As I’ve mentioned - the nine panel grid wasn’t the only approach I used - but it got me started and gave me the confidence to explore different approaches.
 Which I guess, as I’ve rambled on a bit, I’ll cover in another blog.